-Status Quo (current strengths/weaknesses, current state of adaptation response)

-- Regional councils have been active in the environmental and climate change space, however, this has been primarily as a regulator and so trust is not necessarily high from farmers' perspectives. - In contrast, district and city councils have been less focused on this, and their role moving forward is unclear. - Some helpful initiatives are already in play, such as: - itstimecanterbury.co.nz - Ashburton District Council's Resilient Business project

-Exactly how local government should contribute to climate change adaptation in the future was not clearly set out during Growing Kai Under Increasing Dry.
+Status Quo (current strengths/weaknesses, current state of adaptation response) Future Focus (informed by Growing Kai Under Increasing Dry) Regional councils have been active in the environmental and climate change space, however, this has been primarily as a regulator and so trust is not necessarily high from farmers' perspectives.
+In contrast, district and city councils have been less focused on this, and their role moving forward is unclear.
+Some helpful initiatives are already in play, such as: itstimecanterbury.co.nz Ashburton District Council's Resilient Business project Exactly how local government should contribute to climate change adaptation in the future was not clearly set out during Growing Kai Under Increasing Dry.
 A first step would be to undertake public engagement, to build trust with farmers and growers and enable more effective consultation and collaboration.
-Collaborations must include people representing a range of important knowledge bases, including:

-- Farming philosophies and practices. - Mātauranga Māori. - Western science and research. - A national view of Aotearoa New Zealand (e.g. central government, industry bodies). - A regional, local, rohe-specific view (e.g. mana whenua, farmers, local/regional government). - Intergenerational (particularly youth) contributors. - Commercial expertise in market preferences. - International perspectives.
+Collaborations must include people representing a range of important knowledge bases, including: Farming philosophies and practices.
+Mātauranga Māori.
+Western science and research.
+A national view of Aotearoa New Zealand (e.g. central government, industry bodies).
+A regional, local, rohe-specific view (e.g. mana whenua, farmers, local/regional government).
+Intergenerational (particularly youth) contributors .
+Commercial expertise in market preferences.